Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 ### Additional Settings

-Following are the additional env fields which can be set directly in `.env` file.
+Following are the additional env fields which can be set directly in the `.env` file.

 * `APP_TIMEZONE`